-This easy goulash recipe comes together quickly with ingredients you likely have on hand.
-Ground beef and elbow macaroni are simmered in a rich tomato sauce for a cozy one-pot dish the whole family will love.
+This easy American goulash recipe comes together quickly with pantry staples you likely have on hand.
+Just simmer ground beef and elbow macaroni in a rich tomato sauce for a cozy one-pot dinner.

 This post may contain affiliate links.
 Please read our disclosure policy.

-- Flavor: Rich and savory flavors that make it a nostalgic family favorite.
+- Flavor: Rich and savory flavors from the tomato sauce and seasonings make it a nostalgic family favorite, just like Grandma’s.

 - Skill Level: This recipe is perfect for first-time cooks looking for a no-fuss comfort food meal.